Particle filter efficiency under limited communication: --Sequential Monte Carlo

-The $\alpha$-SMC algorithm is summarised in \cref{algo:alpha_SMC}.
-In this text, we assume that the connectivity matrices $\{\alpha_t\}_{t \geq 0}$ can all be generated at the start of the algorithm.
-In other words, we do not consider adaptive schemes for constructing the connectivity matrices, as for example is explored by \cite{liu1995blind, whiteley2016role, heine2018parallelising}.
+The $\alpha$-sequential Monte Carlo algorithm is summarised in \cref{algo:alpha_SMC}.
+Throughout this text, we assume that the connectivity matrices $\{\alpha_t\}_{t \geq 0}$ can all be generated at the start of the algorithm.
+In other words, we do not consider adaptive schemes for constructing the connectivity matrices, as for example is explored by \cite{liu1995blind, whiteley2016role, lee2016forest}.

+\cite{zhang2020performance} have implemented a distributed resampling technique using a message passing interface for a scheme that is similar to the local exchange scheme analysed by \cite{heine2017fluctuations}, and have reported computational gains from doing so.